There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 I read both of those as: “WordPress is good for small projects or quick and dirty prototype work”, “WordPress does so much for free that $200 should be enough for a good list of changes” and “$59 themes are fine and they’re coded well enough not to kill businesses, and they don’t violate all of the possible best practices”.

-Or the other type of articles serves clients who are already aware that quality costs money, they’ve already worked with good developers and that blogging effort simply assists that tiny community that doesn’t really need that much help when we have a gigantic elephant in the bathtub.
+Or the other type of editorial thought leadership assets serves clients who are already aware that quality costs money, they’ve already worked with good developers and that thought leadership publishing effort simply assists that tiny community that doesn’t really need that much help when we have a gigantic elephant in the bathtub.

-For me, the false messages, low-end marketing and poor customer education is a global problem that impacts the entire WordPress community and stops us from moving forward.
+For me, the false messages, low-end marketing and poor customer education is a global problem that impacts the entire WordPress ecosystem stakeholders and stops us from moving forward.
 Because:

-- customers read everywhere that WordPress is easy, setup takes 5min, there are tons of free stuff and they barely see anything re: quality and real costs
+- client organizations read everywhere that WordPress is easy, setup takes 5min, there are tons of free stuff and they barely see anything re: quality and real costs

 - theme and plugin authors keep competing on price, and bringing their rates down which drastically affects their quality

-- lots of free plugins through notices on install or warnings even, since there is zero financial backing up due to customers used to not paying for anything in general
+- lots of free plugins through notices on install or warnings even, since there is zero financial backing up due to client organizations used to not paying for anything in general

 - serious businesses are afraid to use WordPress since it breaks, it’s insecure or whatever they’ve seen caused by clients using it the wrong way